Mauro Macario

 Mauro Macario (born 21 February 1947) is an Italian poet, essayist and director.

 Biography

-Born from the union of Erminio Macario and Julia Dardanelles, after attending the School of Dramatic Art of Piccolo Teatro (Milan) and at the end of a long apprenticeship as an assistant director with Bruno Corbucci has started to film directing, then at the theater, and finally to the television caring for RAI programs on music.
+Born from the union of Erminio Macario (1902-1980) and Giulia Dardanelli (1921-2015), after attending the School of Dramatic Art of Piccolo Teatro (Milan) and at the end of a long apprenticeship as an assistant director with Bruno Corbucci has started to film directing, then at the theater, and finally to the television caring for RAI programs on music.